cliffmin/voxcompose/README.md

     - Non-empty output to stdout
     - A log line on stderr: "INFO: Running LLM refinement with model: …"
     - A disabled-path smoke check with VOX_REFINE=0

+Install via Homebrew
+- Once a release is published, you can install via a Homebrew Tap:
+  - brew tap cliffmin/tap
+  - brew install voxcompose
+- On Apple Silicon, the installed binary is at /opt/homebrew/bin/voxcompose; on Intel Macs it is /usr/local/bin/voxcompose.
+- The formula expects a released jar named voxcompose-<version>-all.jar.
+- After each release, update the formula's sha256 with the jar's checksum shown in the GitHub Release body.

+Using the wrapper
+- voxcompose --model llama3.1 --timeout-ms 8000 --memory "$HOME/Library/Application Support/voxcompose/memory.jsonl"
+- Or rely on env: AI_AGENT_MODEL, AI_AGENT_URL, OLLAMA_HOST (flags override env).

 ## Changelog